CTCL/election-websites/CONTRIBUTING.md

 We use [VVV](https://varyingvagrantvagrants.org/) for local development.
 This is not a requirement, but you may find it helpful.

+The [Query Monitor](https://wordpress.org/plugins/query-monitor/) plugin is recommended in development and staging environments.

 Ensure your hostname ends with `.test`, such as `elections.test`.

 ## Branching